LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 * Show the differences between the results of accessibility checkers
 * Create an inaccessible site, with a perfect automated checker score
-* And, perhaps there are examples out there that fulfil the same purpose of this one
+* And, finally there are examples out there that fulfil the same purpose of this one

 You'd be right in thinking this exercise probably made me feel a little dirty, it goes against everything I have been doing for several years.
 But it also kinda felt fun, in an odd kind of way, not an evil genius kind of feeling, but more of a "Jeez, people actually get paid to write code like this on actual websites" kind of way.
 Yeah, that was a thinly veiled dig at devs that do not care, come at me.